ShravanaHS/CMOS-Schemitt-Trigger-/README.md

 This CMOS-based Schmitt Trigger effectively demonstrates noise immunity and stable output transitions, making it a crucial component in digital systems.
 The design is scalable for various CMOS processes and provides an excellent foundation for understanding hysteresis and bistable circuits.

-Feel free to explore and contribute to the repository!